 Our current research interests include finance, accounting, employment systems and institutions, responsible business regulation, marketing, entrepreneurship and business strategy, and innovation, technology and operations management.

-All our undergraduate degrees share a common first year.
+The BA in Business Management is part of our family of BA degrees which share a common first year.
 This structure means you’ll get a broad view of business, and can be confident you are on the right course for you.
 As you progress through your degree you will be able to specialise and tailor your studies to the areas that you find most interesting and that are most relevant for your career goals.

 Across six fascinating core modules you’ll explore the essentials of modern business.
 This will give you an excellent grounding – not just in management areas such as organisational behaviour, human resources management, supply chain management, and operations management – but also in economics, marketing, accounting and finance.
 By the end of your first year, you won’t just have a firm foundation of your chosen subject, you’ll understand all the key disciplines of business.
 Throughout your future career you are likely to work closely with these disciplines so this understanding is extremely valuable – being able to communicate with and understand other disciplines is a crucial part of management.
 And should you discover during your first year that your true passion lies with one of these other subjects, you are welcome to change pathways in order to focus on it – an option roughly 25% of our students take advantage of.